sawelch-NIVA/STOPeData/inst/app/www/md/intro_sites.md

 - Enter sampling site information.
-The 'Area' field is ideal for sites in international waters.
+Use COUNTRY_ISO for terrestrial sites and OCEAN_IHO for marine sites.
+If ambiguous, use both.
 - Add blank sites by clicking 'Add Site(s)' below, or selecting a point on the map (right) and clicking 'Add'.
 Use an appropriate level of precision based on the source data - 3 d.p. (within 111 m) or 4 d.p. (within 11 m) may be most appropriate.
 - Edit fields directly in the table.
 Use the map to verify coordinates are correct.